StevenTammen/bibledocs.org/content/subject-index.md

 study-title="On the Possibility of Multiple Rahabs" page-title="Handling Several Other Matters" header-title="\"It's not the same Rahab because the chronology does not work\""
 %}}

+## Column of cloud and fire {#column-of-cloud-and-fire}

+### Column of cloud and fire > Is a pre-incarnate Jesus Christ, not an angel {#column-of-cloud-and-fire-is-a-pre-incarnate-jesus-christ-not-an-angel}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-column-of-cloud-and-fire"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The column of cloud and fire"
+%}}

+### Column of cloud and fire > When combined with location above the ark, is symbolic of the cross {#column-of-cloud-and-fire-when-combined-with-location-above-the-ark-is-symbolic-of-the-cross}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/appearances-of-christ-in-the-old-testament/#the-column-of-cloud-and-fire"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Appearances of Christ in the Old Testament" header-title="The column of cloud and fire"
+%}}

 ## Confession {#confession}